MA, MBACP, UKCP Reg. (online sessions individuals and couples)

-I am an experienced counsellor and psychotherapist offering both short and long-term counselling and psychotherapy, in a safe and supportive environment, to individuals and to couples.
+I am an experienced counsellor and psychotherapist offering both short and long-term counselling and psychotherapy to individuals and to couples.
+I am currently offering online appointments via Skype/Zoom.

 Talking to a therapist about your thoughts and feelings, when you are feeling distressed by difficult events or are troubled by something, can help you to work out what is bothering you.
 It can also provide a time and space to explore new possibilities, which in turn may lead you to make positive changes in your life.